 After Starting.
 Inspect the cargo and its securing devices again within the first 50 miles after beginning a trip.
-Make any adjustments needed.
+Make any adjustments needed

 Re-check.
 Re-check the cargo and securing devices as often as necessary during a trip to keep the load secure.
-You need to inspect again:
+A good habit is to inspect again:

-- After you have driven for 3 hours or 150 miles. - After every break you take during driving.
+- After you have driven for 3 hours or 150 miles. - · After every break you take during driving.